thenexthub/Codira/docs/SIL/SIL-Utilities.md

 `InteriorUseWalker`, like `AddressDefUseWalker`, walks def-use address projections.
 The difference is that it visits and classifies all uses regardless of whether they are projections, it has callbacks for handling inner scopes, and it automatically handles the lifetime effect of inner scopes and dependent values.

-#### ForwardingUtils.swift has utilities for traversing forward-extended  lifetimes:
+#### ForwardingUtils.code has utilities for traversing forward-extended  lifetimes:

 Forward-extended lifetimes may include multiple OSSA lifetimes joined by ForwardingInstructions.
 Querying certain information about OSSA lifetimes, such as whether it has a lexical lifetime or a pointer escape, requires finding the introducer of the forward-extended lifetime.
 Forwarding walkers traverse the SSA graph of ForwardingInstructions: